Skip to content

 chatto keys import keys.backup -c chatto.toml

-Here’s a complete example backup script suitable for a cron job:
+Here’s a complete monolithic backup script suitable for a cron job:

 #!/bin/bash